13.1 General Policies

 13.3 Fees and insurance

 13.31(ad/ss) Fees.
 Students are asked to share the cost of providing for their health care needs.
-This is accomplished through a combination of a required prepaid health fee, insurance, and/or direct payment of fee-for-services.
-The required student health fee covers many outpatient primary care needs, as well as health education and promotion services that are obtained at Health Services.
+This is accomplished through a combination of a required health fee, health insurance, and/or direct payment of fee-for-services.
+The health fee covers all office visits, including many outpatient primary care needs, as well as health education and promotion services that are obtained at Health Services.
 However, charges not covered by the health fee are the responsibility of the student.
 Students should check with the Health Services Business Office with any questions.

 13.311 Fee Policy.
 Payment of the UNH Health Services fee is required of all full-time graduate and undergraduate degree candidates.
 Part-time graduate and undergraduate degree candidate students are charged a partial fee.
 See http://www.unh.edu/business-services/tuitug.html for more information on part-time fees.